 There are currently 356 Masters of Wine, living in 29 different countries across five continents.

 How do I become a Master of Wine?

-To become a Master of Wine, you need to have passed all three parts of the examination (Theory, Practical and Dissertation) and have signed up to - and abided by - the Institute's Code of Conduct.
+To become a Master of Wine, you need to have passed the Stage 1 Assessment, the Theory and Practical components of the MW Examination and a Research Paper and have signed up to - and abided by - the Institute's Code of Conduct.
 Please visit the About Us section of the website for more information.

 What are the benefits of being a Master of Wine?

 Perhaps the most important is membership of the Institute itself: being part of the global community of Masters of Wine, each of whom has demonstrated the highest knowledge and ability in the art, science and business of wine.
 Masters of Wine are equipped with a unique range of practical and theoretical knowledge which enables them to work across all disciplines within the wine industry, from winemakers, oenologists and viticulturists through to shippers, retailers and writers.

 How do I check to see if someone really is a Master of Wine?